twilight-wizard/nixmentors/Lab3-NFS-LDAP-DNS/Lab3.md

 ````

-* Set up three users on nfs_server and nfs_client_1-3
+* Set up three users on nfsserver and nfsclient1, nfsclient2, and nfsclient3
 - ashley: uid=2313
 - bob:    uid=2121
-- mike:   uid of your choice -
+- mike:   uid of your choice

 ```shell
 sudo useradd -u 2313 ashley